fuzzylita/fuzzylita.github.io/_posts/2017-09-12-a_tricky_debug_for_tic_tac_toe.markdown

     end
 	```

-I was befuddled as to why it was only running once, *until* I realized that ```if ...```  isn't a looping method. derp.
-I changed to UNTIL .... and broke through that wall and solved several additional tests, but once I tried out:
+I was befuddled as to why it was only running once, *until* I realized, WHOOPS, I'm an idiot...  'if, else, end'  isn't a looping method. derp.
+I changed to use UNTIL and broke through that wall.
+Solved several additional tests right away, but once I tried out:

 ```
   def play